brodieaustin/poisoned-well-novel/poisoned-well.md

 The hunter's wife had fallen asleep sitting up with one of the children nestled in her lap.
 The hunter stirred her awake.
 They shifted over the limp child, who rolled side to side and settled back to sleep.
 Manan stood behind the hunter, holding the small yellow vial in her hand.
 When the woman saw it, hope played over her face.
 She got up quickly and brushed herself off and fidgeted with her hair, as if to make herself presentable before some great lady or god.

 Upon seeing the woman's fussing preparations, Manan wanted to cry out, "It's just water!"
 But she also did not want to disappoint the woman.
 The three of them moved towards the sick child.
 "Maybe we should move her, away form the other children," Manan said.
 Perhaps thinking that something bad could happen.
-Of course how mere water could have caused something bad, Manan didn't think through.
+Of course how mere water could have caused something bad, Manan did not think through.

 The hunter cradled the sick girl in his arms.
 He sat with the girl in his lap at the large table.
 The girl whimpered and grew fussy, wanting to be put back in bed.
 "This woman will make you better," her mother explained, kneeling beside the hunter.